It’s not an official holiday, because Brazil’s signature sipper doesn’t really need one.

 Long day at work?
 Make it a relaxing night in and mix your own caipirinha.
 Many major spirit shops now carry cachaça – perfect for a little mixology experimentation.

-Numerous recipes exist for the perfect caipirinha, but NovoFogo.com offers many others using that national liquor.
-One of our favorites is Chameleon Punch, “a festive punch-style recipe to serve by the glass or by the bowl” and perfect for celebrating National Cachaça Day.
+Numerous recipes exist for the perfect caipirinha, but if you’re looking for the best, try this one.
+You’ll find other favorites like Chameleon Punch, “a festive punch-style recipe to serve by the glass or by the bowl” and perfect for celebrating National Cachaça Day.

 Drinks and a Movie